BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Demonstration of Additional Scenarios

 Our final scenario is inspired by systems like Waazam~\cite{Hunter-CHI14} and VideoPlay~\cite{follmerVideoPlayPlayful2010}, which mediate playful social interactions between children and family members.

 \textbf{Scenario Description:} A grandmother uses \SystemName to craft a memorable storytelling experience with her granddaughter.
-First, with a prompt of ``\texttt{storytelling},'' a castle appears in the blended space between their video backgrounds (Fig.~\ref{fig:scenario2}b).
+At the start of the call, a castle appears in the space between their video backgrounds with a prompt of ``\texttt{storytelling}'' (Fig.~\ref{fig:scenario2}b).
 As the grandmother reads a fairy tale, she restyles the scenes to \textbf{set the theme of the meeting}; the environment transforms into magic ballroom and then a mushroom forest (Fig.~\ref{fig:scenario2}c, e).
-She and her granddaughter reposition their videos in the scene to enact the roles of different characters.
+These environments illustrating the story's progression serve as an \textbf{artifact produced through their collaboration}.
 A few weeks later, the granddaughter wants to write a sequel to the fairy tale.
-They use \SystemName's saved environments and video positions to \textbf{replay a history of their collaboration} and iterate on their previous scenes to author a new story.
+They use \SystemName's saved environments and video positions to \textbf{replay a history of their collaboration} and extend their previous scenes.